Ultimate Guide To The Benefits Of Collagen Supplements

 Men and women who pay close attention to their health should consider adding collagen to their diet, either in the form of food or supplements.
 In the previous sections, we’ve learned about collagen’s role at the cellular level.
 We’ve also discussed several documented benefits of collagen supplements inside and outside the body.

 That being said, even pregnant women and nursing mothers may take collagen supplements (of course, make sure you get your doctor’s approval before doing so!).
-One study showed that pregnant and lactating women who supplemented with collagen showed improved wound healing rates, protein levels, and overall quality of life (22).
+One study showed that pregnant and breastfeeding women who took collagen showed improved wound healing rates, protein levels, and overall quality of life (22).

 As for guys, check out this in-depth post on why men should take collagen.